-The COcoa Supplement and Multivitamin Outcomes Study (COSMOS) is a randomized, double-blind, placebo-controlled trial testing a cocoa extract supplement (containing 600 mg/d flavanols), and a multivitamin supplement in the maintenance of cardiovascular health and cancer risk in more than 12,000 women aged ≥65 years and more than 6,000 men aged ≥60 years with 4 years of treatment and follow-up.
+The COcoa Supplement and Multivitamin Outcomes Study (COSMOS) is a randomized, double-blind, placebo-controlled trial testing a cocoa extract supplement (containing 600 mg/d flavanols), and a multivitamin supplement in the maintenance of cardiovascular health and cancer risk in a total of 21,444 participants, including 12,680 women aged ≥65 years and more than 8,764 men aged ≥60 years with an average of 4 years of treatment and follow-up.
 These promising interventions have both already shown favorable results in research studies, and are well-tolerated and safe.

 For both interventions, a confirmatory large-scale randomized trial such as the COSMOS in women and men could have major clinical and public health implications.

 1. Aron PM, Kennedy JA.
 Flavan-3-ols: nature, occurrence and biological activity.
 Mol Nutr Food Res 2008;52:79-104.

 2. Rull G, Mohd-Zain ZN, Shiel J, Lundberg MH, Collier DJ, Johnston A, Warner TD, Corder R. Effects of high flavanol dark chocolate on cardiovascular function and platelet aggregation.
 Vascul Pharmacol 2015.

 3. Baba S, Osakabe N, Kato Y, Natsume M, Yasuda A, Kido T, Fukuda K, Muto Y, Kondo K. Continuous intake of polyphenolic compounds containing cocoa powder reduces LDL oxidative susceptibility and has beneficial effects on plasma HDL-cholesterol concentrations in humans.
 Am J Clin Nutr 2007;85:709-717.